Mrneyestani/Mrneyestani/README.md

-- 👋 Hi, I’m
+- 👋 Hi, I’m Reza
-- 👀 I’m interested in ...
+- 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning informatique
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-- 🌱 I'm currently studying Cybersécurity and web devellopement
+- 🌱 I'm currently studying web devellopement
 - 💻 I'll post regularly some of my projects
 - 👁️‍🗨️ You can reach me on Linkedin

-## 🚀 Languages and Tools:
+## 🚀 Languages and Tools: French, English, Persian and Arabic

 **Programming Languages**